-- BEING ON AN OPTIMAL DOSE and FEELING GREAT, BUT BEING LOWERED DUE TO THE TSH LAB RANGE Similar to #2 above, this is the person that made his/her way up to an optimal dose, or the dose that simply made them feel very good and removed symptoms, but having the dose lowered by a doctor who saw your suppressed TSH (i.e. below the range).
+- BEING ON AN OPTIMAL DOSE and FEELING GREAT, BUT BEING LOWERED DUE TO THE TSH LAB RANGE Similar to #2 above, this is the person who made his/her way up to an optimal dose which was working well, but having the dose lowered by a doctor who saw your suppressed TSH (i.e. below the range).
 This is doctor who thinks that ink spots on a piece of paper tell the truth more than your symptoms!
 When on an optimal dose of desiccated thyroid (or being very near), you WILL have a suppressed TSH without being hyper.
-Don’t let doctors hold you hostage to lab results!
+(If you do feel hyper, see #3 below)

 - THINKING NATURAL DESICCATED THYROID DOESN’T WORK BECAUSE YOU FEEL WORSE!
-In reality, what natural desiccated thyroid does is “reveal” two certain problems: adrenal insufficiency or low iron–both very common in patients who’ve remained undiagnosed for years due to the lousy TSH lab test, or were poorly treated due to any T4-only medications, or were held hostage in their treatment by the TSH lab.
-How does NDT reveal those problems?
-By a high FT3 lab result with continuing hypothyroid symptoms.
+In reality, what natural desiccated thyroid does is “reveal” two certain problems: adrenal insufficiency or low iron (both common in patients who’ve remained undiagnosed for years or were poorly treated on T4-only medications).
+You might find yourself with a high FT3 lab result with continuing hypothyroid symptoms (T3 pools rather than gets to your cells).
 Or experiencing anxiety, shakiness, fast heart rate, or other problems while on NDT.

 - FAILING TO MULTI-DOSE Occasionally, some patients take their natural thyroid all at once in the morning and say they do fine.
-But, most individuals will notice much better results by multi-dosing.
-For example, a person on 3 1/2 grains might take 2 grains in the morning, and 1 1/2 grains by mid-afternoon.
+But, most individuals report better results by dosing at least twice a day.
+For example, a person on 3 1/2 grains might take 2 grains in the morning, and 1 1/2 grains by early or mid-afternoon.
 Multi-dosing better imitates what your own thyroid would be doing, and gives you the direct T3 throughout the day when you most need it.

 - SWALLOWING NATURAL THYROID WITH ESTROGEN, CALCIUM or IRON.
-Estrogen, calcium and iron bind some of the thyroid hormones and makes them unusable.
+Estrogen, calcium and iron bind some of the thyroid hormones and makes them unusable, we’ve learned the hard way!
 So, it’s wise to avoid swallowing these at the same time you swallow your natural thyroid.

 - TAKING DESICCATED THYROID BEFORE DOING LABWORK Bad idea!
 T3 starts moving up after you take desiccated thyroid, giving a false high serum result.
 And your doctor freaks out when he sees the lab result, and directs you to lower your thyroid.
 Patients have learned to take their normal desiccated thyroid the day before, then do labs the next morning.